ARM-software/abi-aa/aapcs64/aapcs64.rst

 General-purpose Registers
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 There are thirty-one, 64-bit, general-purpose (integer) registers visible to the A64 instruction set; these are labeled r0-r30.
 In a 64-bit context these registers are normally referred to using the names x0-x30; in a 32-bit context the registers are specified by using w0-w30.
 Additionally, a stack-pointer register, SP, can be used with a restricted number of instructions.
 Register names may appear in assembly language in either upper case or lower case.
-In this specification upper case is used when the register has a fixed role in this procedure call standard. `Table 2`_, General purpose registers and AAPCS64 usage summarizes the uses of the general-purpose registers in this standard.
+In this specification upper case is used when the register has a fixed role in this procedure call standard. `Table 2`_, General-purpose registers and AAPCS64 usage summarizes the uses of the general-purpose registers in this standard.
 In addition to the general-purpose registers there is one status register (NZCV) that may be set and  read by conforming code.

 .. _Table 2:

 .. class:: aapcs64-table-2

-.. table:: Table 2, General purpose registers and AAPCS64 usage
+.. table:: Table 2, General-purpose registers and AAPCS64 usage

    +-----------+----------+-----------------------------------------------------------------------------------------------------------------------------------------------------+
    | Register  | Special  | Role in the procedure call standard                                                                                                                 |